tipishev/python_debugging_workshop/README.md

 ![Boat vs Surf](/images/boat_vs_surf.jpg)

-I am legally required to scorn you for `print`-debugging and explain what's wrong with it.
+Now I am legally required to scorn you for `print`-debugging and explain what's wrong with it.

 ![Printgles](/images/printgles.png)